 - Faustino Elizondo, who arrived in Puerto Rico in 1848

-Elizondo Settlers in the United States in the 20th Century
+Elizondo Settlers in United States in the 20th Century

-- Joaquin Elizondo, aged 22, who emigrated to the United States from Leranoz, Spain, in 1913
+- Joaquin Elizondo, aged 22, who immigrated to the United States from Leranoz, Spain, in 1913

 - Casto Elizondo, aged 24, who landed in America from Izaba, Spain, in 1913